 In the United States, the Mavic retails for US$999 – some US$200 cheaper than the Phantom 4.
 In Australia, for some reason, both cost the same AU$1699.
 Both drones are outstanding all-in-one midrange camera drone options, and each offers its own advantages.

 For higher power, higher speed and a greater degree of stability in medium to high winds, the Phantom is your machine.
 But where portability is your primary concern, nothing we've ever seen comes close to the Mavic.

-There's drones with better cameras, but they're a lot bigger.
-And there's smaller drones, but they're not pro-level video tools.
+There are drones with better cameras, but they're a lot bigger.
+And there are smaller drones, but they're not pro-level video tools.
 The Mavic hits a sweet spot where you'd be happy to throw it in your hiking rucksack, or your Camelbak, or even your pocket, and still delivers clear, clean, stable images.
 Color us impressed.

 Where to buy

 Product page: DJI InnovationsView gallery - 17 images